BMW 8 Series review - Practicality, comfort and boot space

 Rear access in the Gran Coupe is much improved over the standard two-door model.
 Two rear passengers can sit in complete comfort, while there is a middle seat for use on shorter journeys.

 The BMW 8 Series boot is definitely a good size, and with 420-litres of luggage space it outdoes some family hatchbacks.
-True, the shape of the boot lid and opening means it’s not the most practical space to access, but for the luxury coupe class, it’s not too bad.
+True, the shallow opening of the boot lid means it’s not the most practical space to access, but for the luxury coupe class, it’s not too bad.
+Choose the convertible and the capacity shrinks to 350 litres.

 You even get 50:50 split-fold rear seats that are operated from inside the boot when you need more space.
 The boot lid is power assisted for hands-free operation, too.